viserjs/viser.github.io/pages/docs/mds/guide/usage/en.md

 ## Usage

 Viser usage is all comes out of G2.
-But viser added some syntactic sugar.
+But Viser added some syntactic sugar.
 You should study to using viser from demo.

-We only talk about some different from G2 and viser.
+We only talk about some different from G2 and Viser.

 ### DataPre